compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 ### 2.0.8 - January 16, 2019
 - From an empty universe, on a shared device (e.g. a SurfaceHub), it is now possible to add a cloud location to save your project directly from the save window.
-- Improved search engine : zoom functions tuned in map view.
+- Improved search engine: zoom functions tuned in map view.
 - [FIX] Fixed error when launching a Map without a token.

 ### 2.0.7 - January 11, 2019